-Henrik tosses a soccer ball bought from the Euro2012 fanstore into a crowd, hoping to stir up a friendly game of keep up.
+The attention doesn’t last, so we kick a ball around to stir up something.
 A posh Italian chests the ball from his crisp white shirt, to an irish fan in beer-soaked soccer gear.
 I see a social experiment in the making as the play turns sloppy, and the men become more aggressive.
 The game descends into chaos as irish fans, who have now overwhelmed the crowd, punt the ball as high into the air as they can manage in some butchered version of Gaelic football.
 Just as I am ready to sit back and watch a good ol’ riot break out, the ball drops lazily into the hands of our friend Agata.
 The ball’s dropping has the same effect on the game as Justin Bieber’s will on his singing career and we use the brutes confusion over an actual female being in their midst to make our escape with the ball.

 Later, we walk down one of the many narrow cobblestone streets surrounding the stary rynek.
-After a few too many Tatankas we brainstorm a gem and whip out the soccer ball again.
-Irish spring out of every nook and cranny in an instant.
+After a few too many Tatankas and ball in hand, we look at each other, and say, “f*** it”.
+Within a blink, Irish spring out of every nook and cranny.
 Instead of swimming against the tide, we join in.
-My GAA skills lack and I step aside.
-The first sign that events may slip out of control falls on my foot, as an errant boot knocks the giant M off the sign above.
+My gaelic football skills lack and I step aside.
+The first sign that events may slip out of control falls on my foot, as an errant boot knocks a sign down from above.
 The final boot, which would make Adrian Sweeney proud, sends the ball packing to the highest rooftop.

 It is now game day.
 The town centre statues covered by drunken football fans early in the a.m. are now covered with fencing and barbed wire (as if that ill stop them).
 I hop on the tram.
 As we get closer to the stadium with every stop, the tram fills up with green like potato in a perogie.